FCOO/fcoo-language/README.md

 		...
 	)

-All translations, phrases etc. MUST always at least be available in Danish or English (both not necessarily in both)
+All translations, phrases etc. MUST always at least be available in Danish or English (but not necessarily in both)